Fordson: Rail conversions

 To displace both horses and steam from remote logging railways (bush trams), several enterprising inventors took the Fordson tractor and made modifications to allow them to run on rails.
 Extra bogies (wheel sets) were added behind and in front of some versions and acted as log bogies, whilst increasing traction on the light rail lines, without increasing weight.
-Dunedin company Trails Ltd used the Fordson F as a base, adding a reverser, so the tractor could operate either way at the same speeds, and a powered bogie to act as a powered log bogie.
+Dunedin company Trails Limited used the Fordson F as a base, adding a reverser, so the tractor could operate either way at the same speeds, and a powered bogie to act as a powered log bogie.
 Wellington company Nattrass advanced this design, and both companies' sales spelled the end of horse-operated bush trams in New Zealand.
 Nattrass also enjoyed sales in Australia.
-The last locomotive built by A & G Price, a noted steam and diesel locomotive builder was completed in 1970 and used a Fordson Major E1 as a base.
+The last locomotive built by A&G Price, a noted steam and diesel locomotive builder was completed in 1970 and used a Fordson Major E1 as a base.